Femaref/eve-static/README.md

 # EveStatic

-TODO: Write a gem description
+EveStatic is a gem designed to access the eve online static database dump, and provides conveinience methods, especially for industry calculations.

 ## Installation